Amal Clooney IVF Rumors Circulate As News Breaks She’s Pregnant With Twins

 News that Amal Clooney is pregnant with twins comes just one week after it was reported that Beyonce is pregnant — also with twins!
 Needless to say, there are going to be quite a few celebrity babies joining the world this year!

-No word yet on Amal Clooney’s due date.
+Amal Clooney is due in June.
 She and George Clooney have yet to release a statement confirming the exciting news and given their level of privacy, they may choose not to do so.

 [Featured Image by Tristan Fewings/Getty Images]